Commercial content | 18+ | T&C's Apply

 They weren’t to wait too much longer though.
 In the 2014/2015 season, Watford gained automatic promotion to the Premier League, finishing second to Bournemouth by just a point.

 It was third time lucky for Watford as they maintained their Premier League status for the first time.
-The 2016/2017 season is Watford’s second consecutive season in the English top flight.
+The 2018/2019 season is Watford’s fourth consecutive season in the English top flight.

 The first Watford F.C crest featured a hornet, based on the club’s nickname.
 Watford were originally known as the Blues, but after a kit colour change in 1959, the club’s fans adopted The Hornets as their new label.